LIamB12/CISC-486-3D-Game-Project/README.md

 # 🐟 Flying Fish

 ## 📌 Overview
+Flying Fish is a 3D casual simulation game where an aquarium worker is trying to catch and throw back fish that are escaping from a leaking aquarium tank.
+The worker must catch as many escaping fish as possible, and look for ways to stop the leak.
+The longer the aquarium worker takes to stop the leak, the more obstacles appear.
+For example, more leaks form over time, puddles start forming on the ground that the worker can slip on, and different types of escaping fish wreak havoc.

 ## 🕹️ Core Gameplay
+Players control the aquarium worker.\
+Catch fish in your net, as they try to escape the leaky tank.\
+Throw as many fish as possible back into the tank.\
+Win by successfully stopping the leak.\
+Lose if all water drains from the tank.\
+Score higher on a level by catching and throwing back fish (2 points for every fish remaining in the tank, 1 for every fish caught in the net, but not thrown back).

 ## 🎯 Game Type
+Casual Simulation/ Puzzle Adventure Game

 ## 👥 Player Setup
+Single player as the aquarium worker.
+Optional Multiplayer version, with one player responsible for catching and throwing back fish, and one player responsible for finding and fixing the leak
+Dual player interface design: Adopting a split screen layout(similar to It takes two), the left fisherman view displays the dynamic fish tank, and the right repairman view displays the leakage point status

 ## 🤖 AI Design
 ### Basic Fish FSM